jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 1960.
 Fact!
 A human brain can recover lost functions by bypassing a dysfunctional area.

 Idea!
 A completely distributed communication network.
 No centralization so information can always get through.
 Like a fishnet—every node connected to multiple others.
 Run simulations with my team.
 Discovery!
-Just three or four connections per node is nearly as robust a network as the theoretical limit.
+Just three or four connections per node are nearly as robust a network as the theoretical limit.
 Redundancy is key.

 We cannot have dropped calls.
 We need to make data digital and redundant.
-Let's break every messages into very small blocks of data.
+Let's break every message into very small blocks of data.
 Each finds its own route through the net.
 Everything reassembles at the destination.
-If one messages fails to deliver, resend it.
+If one message fails to deliver, resend it.
 Block messages vastly increase redundancy.

 Must keep going.